GemmaGoddard33/Engineering-Without-Borders-Class-Project/README.md

 Setup a Heroku account: https://signup.heroku.com/

 Two pipelines will be needed.
-One for the backend and one for the frontend.
+One for the backend and one for the front end.
 The backend pipeline will be created first.

-From the heroku dashboard select `New` -> `Create New Pipline`
+From the Heroku dashboard select `New` -> `Create New Pipline`

 Name the pipeline, and link the respective git repo to the pipeline